-Whenever I conduct a training course in any of the Microsoft products, I always touch on the Clipboard group of tools.
-These include the Cut, Copy and Paste functions and almost all users have some type of experience using these tools.
-What many users have not utilised is the fourth little icon in this group called Format Painter.
+Each of the Microsoft programs includes some basic clipboard options which incorporate the Cut, Copy and Paste functions.
+Generally users are pretty familiar with these tools.
+What many users have not utilised is the fourth function in the group called Format Painter.

-The format painter will copy the font style, size, font colour, and other characteristics of the text you select but will not copy the actual text so if you like the look/feel of some text in a document, you can easily replicate it using this function.
-This feature comes in very handy where a document has been created by another user; instead of going through and working out how they have achieved a certain look, just use Format Painter to copy it within the same document or even across to a new document.
+Format Painter will copy the font style, size, font colour, and other characteristics of the text you select but will not copy the actual text.
+If you like the look of text in a document, you can easily replicate it using this feature.
+This comes in very handy where a document has been created by someone else; instead of going through and working out how they have achieved a certain look, use Format Painter to copy it and apply it to other headings or text within the same document or even across to a new document.

 In this example I use Format Painter within Microsoft Word, however, the process is the same in Excel and PowerPoint.
 You can even use Format Painter when creating email messages in Outlook.

 - Type in some sample text or open an existing document which you would like to experiment with, use Ctrl + F12 to launch the Open dialog box.

 - I’ve typed in a list of my favourite features of Word.